 Adelaide Youth Strings

-The 55-piece Adelaide Youth Strings (AYS) is our dedicated youth string ensemble, poviding primary school aged children (approx 8 to 13) who play violin, viola, cello or double bass, with an opportunity to develop their musical abilities in a fun and rewarding environment.
-Adelaide Symphony Orchestra (ASO) violist Martin Butler, has been conducting AYS since 2001, helping many of our youngest students improve their intonation,bowing, tuning and ensemble skills.
-For some, AYS is the launching pad for future musical endeavours.
-Many players go on to become members of AdSI and our senior orchestra, AdYO.
-AYS performs at the Adelaide Town Hall, Thebarton Community Centre, COncordia Chapel, Adelaide Botanic Gardens and has performed at the Museum of South Australia – delighting audiences with a diverse repertoire including classical, folk, popular and world music.
-AYS also undertakes an annual touring program both to schools where fellow primary school students can enjoy the incredible experience of hearing a string orchestra perform live often for the first time and to Retirement Villages.
+The 55-piece Adelaide Youth Strings is our dedicated youth string ensemble, poviding primary school aged children (approx 8 to 13) who play violin, viola, cello or double bass, with an opportunity to develop their musical abilities in a fun and rewarding environment.
+Adelaide Symphony Orchestra violist Martin Butler, has been conducting since 2001, helping many of our youngest students improve their intonation, bowing, tuning and ensemble skills.
+Adelaide Youth Strings undertakes an annual touring program both to schools where fellow primary school students can enjoy the incredible experience of hearing a string orchestra perform live often for the first time.

 Adelaide Youth Winds

-Adelaide Youth Winds (AYW) will enjoy its first season in 2020!
-30 beginner-level wind, brass and percussion primary and young secondary players come together in a fun and creative environment.
-This new junior wind ensemble will join AdYO's four other ensembles on a fantastic musical adventure under the inspiring leadership of Bryan Griffiths and Sarah Byron.
-The group will have its inaugural public performance at the Brighton Performing Arts Centre in March with more to follow throughout the year.
+Adelaide Youth Winds enjoyed its first season last year as 30 beginner-level wind, brass and percussion primary and young secondary players came together in a fun and creative environment.
+This new junior wind ensemble is under the inspiring leadership of Sarah Byron.
+Adelaide Youth Winds is now a staple Orchestra for our organisation and we cannot wait to see what they will do next!

 Adelaide Youth Sinfonia